nubenetes/awesome-kubernetes/docs/kubernetes-based-devel.md

 - [thenewstack.io: Cloud Manager: A New Multicloud PaaS Platform Built on Kubernetes](https://thenewstack.io/cloud-manager-a-new-multicloud-paas-platform-built-on-kubernetes/)
 - [medium: Do It All Kubernetes Dashboard](https://medium.com/faun/do-it-all-kubernetes-dashboard-81375833e01c)

+### Yaki

+- [nirops/yakiapp](https://github.com/nirops/yakiapp) Open Source, Cross platform, Native Kubernetes IDE.
+Yaki is a desktop application that allows DevOps, Developers, SREs and anyone who wish the manage the applications deployed in their Kubernetes Cluster

 ## Images